20 Amino Acids that Make Up Proteins

 Types of All Amino Acids

-All The 20 amino acids are classified into two different amino acid groups.
-Essential amino acids and Non-essential amino acids together make up the 20 amino acids.
-Out of the 20 amino acids, 9 are the essential amino acids, and the others are Non-essential amino acids.
+All the 20 amino acids are classified into two different amino acid groups.
+Essential amino acids and non-essential amino acids together make up the 20 amino acids.
+Out of the 20 amino acids, 9 are the essential amino acids, and the others are non-essential amino acids.
 Let’s see each different amino acid according to their classification.

 Essential amino acids